navanidhidb/Digital-Twin-Anomaly-Detection/Digital Twin/README.md

 Digital Twin Anomaly Detection System
 This project was developed as part of our 5th semester coursework to explore anomaly detection techniques in IoT sensor data using machine learning algorithms.

 What does it do?
-We built a system that analyzes sensor data from a digital twin environment and identifies unusual patterns or anomalies.
+We have built a system that analyzes sensor data from a digital twin environment and identifies unusual patterns or anomalies.
 The system combines two different detection methods - Isolation Forest and DBSCAN - to get better accuracy than using just one algorithm alone.
 We also created a simple GUI application so anyone can run the analysis without writing code themselves.

 Why this project?
 Digital twins are becoming increasingly important in manufacturing and industrial IoT.
 Being able to detect anomalies in real-time sensor data helps prevent equipment failures and maintain optimal operating conditions.
 We wanted to explore how combining different ML algorithms could improve detection accuracy.

 Main Features

 Pipeline-based approach with 8 distinct processing steps